SamCasavant/sweater_weather/README.md

 I'm still new to elixir, so there are probably structural issues.
 I preferred using the Enum module for recursive function calls, and always wrote the functions inside of those calls rather than assigning it to a variable.
 I made functions whenever they reduced the total length of the program, which may be too often or not often enough.
 I may have over-relied on case statements for program flow and error handling; there is one use of 'with' and two 'try's, but eight cases.
 This may all be :ok, I haven't read enough elixir to see how things normally work.

+I never used @spec, which I believe is for typing.
+I've really grown to like typed variables while working in Rust, but I don't know how common they are in Elixir.
+In the interest of saving time, I elected to skip it.

 I'm not thrilled with how I handled time, it seems like a lot of extra steps switching between DateTimes and unix times.
 If I had another go, I would probably just make everything into DateTimes so I could forget about them.

 I wrote this sporadically over a couple weeks.
 That came with some advantages but it resulted in some inconsistent variable and function names.